fenetic/oxin/README.md

 Oxin was built with the following notions and ideals in mind:

-- Forms should not require a complex component tree because of their state managment.
+- Forms should not require a complex component tree to cope with the design of state.
-- Form state should belong to the form component.
 - Building form state should be declarative.
 - Inputs can be _any type_.
 - Validation can be complex and asynchronous.